0x3639/docs/docs/developer/consensus.md

 ## Phase I Transition: Leaderless, DAG-Based Consensus (N&T)

-While Zenon currently employs a dPoS-like algorithm with `NodeCount` and `RandCount` pillars, the Phase I roadmap envisions a transition to a leaderless consensus system influenced by [Narwhal and Tusk (N&T)](https://arxiv.org/pdf/2105.11827).
+While Zenon currently employs a dPoS like consensus algorithm, the Phase I roadmap envisions a transition to a leaderless consensus system influenced by [Narwhal and Tusk (N&T)](https://arxiv.org/pdf/2105.11827).
 This next-gen approach dissolves the typical notion of “leadership” or “block producers” at fixed intervals and instead relies on:

-• A DAG-based transaction layer (Narwhal) for extremely efficient data propagation.
+• A transaction layer (Narwhal "inspired") for extremely efficient data propagation.
-• A succinct, partially synchronous ordering layer (Tusk) that finalizes transactions quickly and robustly.
+• A fully-asynchronous, wait-free consensus algorithm (Tusk) that uses a "random coin" to provide asynchronous consensus.
+Tusk was proposed in the whitepaper to help Narwhal remain live under DDoS and asynchronous attacks.

 By separating transaction dissemination from ordering, Zenon aims to achieve:

 • Massive throughput (100,000 TPS or more).
 • Quick finality despite temporary byzantine or network failures.
 • Decentralized fairness, with no single leader for malicious actors to target.

+Implementing a distributed random coin that is secure, efficient, and robust under real-world conditions is complex.
+It requires strong cryptographic foundations and careful protocol design to ensure that no single party can control or bias the randomness.
+As of this writing no network has implemented this feature in production.